ghost2238/2055/README.md

 ## What's this?
 A collection of info and tools for reversing Fallout 1 (and 2, it's largely the same engine).

+Since FO1 has been almost 100% ported to the FO2 engine, this project is almost totally meaningless.

+See https://github.com/rotators/Fo1in2 - Use the research and resources related to https://github.com/phobos2077/sfall

 ### EXE information
 The databases contained in this repo works with Falloutw.exe or falloutwHR.exe shipped with the Fallout 1 version on Steam.